Here you can find an overview the course and workshop repertoire that BioCat (currently) has to offer

-Courses that are open for application are highlighted in the “Current Events“ page, which you can check to get an overview of opportunities and application deadlines.
+Courses that are open for application are announced in the “Current Events“ page, which you can check to get an overview of opportunities and application deadlines.

 - C3 – Structural Biology Techniques – 3 ECTS

 - C4 – Enzyme kinetics – 5 ECTS